Ayele-Tesema/PGA_PGD_Predictor/README.md

-# Optimized Machine Learning Tool for Efficient PGA and PGD Predictions
+# Optimized Machine Learning Tool for Efficient PGA and PGD Predictions!

 Welcome to the Optimized Machine Learning Tool for Efficient PGA and PGD Predictions repository!
 This tool is designed to provide a rapid and accurate accurate prediction of peak ground acceleration and displacement (PGA & PGD).